By Eli Sanderlin, NMLS #1983384 · Updated July 8, 2026 · 15 min read

 Method 1: Long-term equivalent rent

 Even for a property you're going to operate as STR, some lenders qualify you off the property's market rent if it were rented as a 12-month lease.
-Conservative — usually a haircut from STR potential — but the easiest underwrite.
-Best for coastal markets where LTR rents are robust (most of the Keys, Naples, Sarasota).
+Conservative, usually a haircut from STR potential, but the easiest underwrite.
+Best for coastal markets where LTR rents are strong (most of the Keys, Naples, Sarasota).

 Method 2: Projected STR income (1007 with STR addendum)

 The appraiser adds an STR rent schedule based on comparable Airbnb / VRBO listings.
-Lender uses ~75–85% of projected gross to account for vacancy, mgmt fee, and platform fees.
+Lender uses ~75 to 85% of projected gross to account for vacancy, mgmt fee, and platform fees.
 Available from a growing list of DSCR lenders.
 Best for newer STR markets where the property doesn't have a track record yet.

 Method 3: T-12 actual STR income

-Trailing 12 months of actual booking data — Airbnb / VRBO export, AirDNA report, or co-host PMS export.
-Lender uses ~85–95% of net (after platform fees).
+Trailing 12 months of actual booking data, Airbnb / VRBO export, AirDNA report, or co-host PMS export.
+Lender uses ~85 to 95% of net (after platform fees).
 Best for properties already operating as STR with a track record.
 Highest income credit; tightest documentation requirements.

 What documentation lenders actually want